gitiliya/Ares-Nuker/README.md

 Tested with Python 3.8.9

+## Read Me

+This doesnt magically nuke guilds, you have to use social engineering to work your way up in a guild and earn administrator.

+Once you have recieved administrator, you have to invite the bot you created and give it the correct permisions.

+Then, the power is in your hands.

 ## Tutorial For Noobs

 I cannot believe I have to address this, please install/clone the repo..